Does Bedding Compost To A Garden Cause Bugs: Types, Nutritional Values & Treating Solutions

 Does compost attract bugs?

-Yes, compost attracts bugs but they are not toxic or unhealthy everytime.
+Yes, compost attracts bugs but they are not toxic or unhealthy every time.
 Therefore, some bugs are good which boost the decomposition process whereas some disturbs the elements and process of the same.

 What are the benefits of compost?